 Tracy came back with pajamas and amenities kits a little while after that.
 She offered M or L. I asked her what she thought, and she suggested the Large.
 I was surprised, but they fit just about right.
-The bottoms are every so slightly too long (I'm 5'8), but a Medium would have been too short.
+The bottoms are ever so slightly too long (I'm 5'8), but a Medium would have been too short.
 The pajamas by APUJAN were very comfortable.
 In fact, I am wearing them as I write this report.
-Soon there will be a nice designer for the pajamas - by Jason Wu.
+Soon there will be a new designer for the pajamas - Jason Wu.
 Some flights already have them and soon enough all flights.

 The amenity kit was a new red Rimowa one!
 It came in a little red fabric bag and contained the usual amenities inside.

-One thing I must commend Tracy for is how agilely she managed to manuver the boarding to deliver service every time.
+One thing I must commend Tracy for is how agilely she managed to maneuver the boarding to deliver service every time.
 It seemed like she magically weaved in and out of the boarding passengers without slowing them down or slowing down the service.
 After boarding was complete, she came by to confirm my meal orders as I had pre-booked my meal orders online a few weeks ago.